obophenotype/cell-ontology/docs/relations_guide.md

 Only markers that are necessary to define a cell type should be recorded.

 The most commonly used relation for recording markers is [**'has plasma membrane part'**](http://purl.obolibrary.org/obo/RO_0002104).
 This object property is used to record cell surface markers, especially in immune cells.
 There are also more specific properties, [**'has low plasma membrane amount'**](http://purl.obolibrary.org/obo/RO_0015016) and [**'has high plasma membrane amount'**](http://purl.obolibrary.org/obo/RO_0015015), that can be used at an editor's discretion.
-In each case, a term from the [PRotein Ontology](https://github.com/PROconsortium/PRoteinOntology) or a protein complex term from the [Gene Ontology](https://github.com/geneontology/go-ontology) is used as the object of the relation.
+In each case, a term from the [PRotein Ontology (PRO)](https://github.com/PROconsortium/PRoteinOntology) or a protein complex term from the [Gene Ontology (GO)](https://github.com/geneontology/go-ontology) is used as the object of the relation.

 For example, ['alpha-beta T cell'](http://purl.obolibrary.org/obo/CL_0000789) has the following equivalence axiom: